As a Commonwealth country, Kenya’s legal system descends from English common law.

 Employees are entitled to representation by their trade union representative or such other elected employee representatives during disciplinary hearings where the employer is considering terminating the employee.

-Additionally, employers must inform and consult trade unions and the Labour Officer (a designated public official within the Ministry of Labour) where the employer is considering terminating an employee on grounds of redundancy.
+In addition, employers must inform and consult trade unions and the Labour Officer (a designated public official within the Ministry of Labour) where the employer is considering terminating an employee on grounds of redundancy.

 Under the current laws, employees may not be represented by legal counsel during the course of their internal disciplinary hearings or consultations preceding termination on grounds of redundancy.